Patent News

 [f] wherein the content of Co in the transition metal M1 of the formulae (1) and (2) is from 30% by mole to 100% by mole,

-So here we go again with Maxell, Ltd. v.
+In Maxell, Ltd. v.
 Amperex Technology Ltd, the Fed.
-Cir.'s latest reversal of a claim construction out of Albright's court.
-In this case, the Federal Circuit rejected Albright's reasoning that the claims were indefinite because they recite a contradiction.
-Specifically, the district court stated that “[t]he first part of the claim recites a Markush group where [cobalt] is not necessarily required to be in the claimed compound while the second part of the claim recites that [cobalt] is necessarily required.
+Cir.'s latest reversal of a claim construction out of Albright's court, the Federal Circuit rejected Albright's reasoning that the claims were indefinite because they recite a contradiction.
+Specifically, the district court stated that ”[t]he first part of the claim recites a Markush group where [cobalt] is not necessarily required to be in the claimed compound while the second part of the claim recites that [cobalt] is necessarily required.
 For an element to simultaneously be optional and required is a contradiction on its face.”

 The Federal Court, however could find no contradiction in the claim.
 Stated the court: “It is perfectly possible for a transition metal element to meet both requirements.
 The two limitations are therefore not contradictory.